 What to do when a surcharge looks wrong

-When a surcharge looks wrong, check your shipment details first, then compare them with your records and carrier documentation.
-Keep examples, because clear records help when you need to question a charge or train the team.
+When a surcharge looks wrong, check your shipment details first.
+Then compare them with your records and carrier documentation.
+Keep examples, because clear records help when you question a charge or train the team.

 Top 5 invoice line items to review first

-Rollo can also help here indirectly: when your label-buying workflow is cleaner, it is easier to compare what you expected with what later appears on invoices.
+Rollo Ship helps here indirectly.
+When your label-buying workflow is cleaner, it is easier to compare what you expected with what later appears on invoices.

 How do shipping surcharges affect pricing, free-shipping thresholds, and profit margins?

-Shipping surcharges affect more than shipping expenses—they also affect pricing decisions and profit margins.
+Shipping surcharges affect more than expenses — they also affect pricing decisions and profit margins.
 If sellers only plan around base shipping cost, rising fuel costs, peak surcharges, and delivery fees can quietly reduce margins on everyday orders.

 Base rate thinking vs total shipping cost thinking

-Base rate thinking focuses on the first number you see, while total shipping cost thinking looks at the full landed shipping amount.
-The second approach is better for e-commerce pricing because it reflects how orders actually impact margin.
+Base-rate thinking focuses on the first number you see.
+Total shipping cost thinking looks at the full landed amount.
+The second approach is better for pricing because it reflects how orders actually affect margin.

 When to build common surcharges into pricing

 Build common surcharges into pricing when they happen often enough to be predictable, such as residential delivery or recurring fuel pressure.
-You do not need perfect math; you need a practical buffer that protects profit margins.
+You do not need perfect math.
+You need a practical buffer that protects margins.

 Why low-margin orders feel surcharge pressure more

-Low-margin orders feel surcharge pressure more because even small additional fees take a bigger percentage of the sale.
+Low-margin orders feel surcharge pressure more because even small fees take a bigger share of the sale.
 A few dollars in surcharge costs can wipe out the margin on low-priced items surprisingly fast.

 Planning for fuel and peak season changes